utPLSQL/utPLSQL/docs/about/CONTRIBUTING.md

 > If you are new to Docker, you can start by reading the [Getting Started With Docker](https://docs.docker.com/engine/getstarted/) docs.

 ### Build Notes ###
-* You may not forget to comment out the VOLUME line.
-This step is required, because VOLUMES are not saved using `docker commit` command.
+* You need to comment out the VOLUME line.
+This step is required, because volumes are not saved when using `docker commit` command.

 * When the build proccess is complete, you will run the container to install the database.
 Once everything is set up and you see the message "DATABASE IS READY!", you may change the password and stop the running container.
 After the container is stopped, you can safely commit the container.